ChukwukaJ/Playing_with_API_summative/README.md

 }

-pageLanguage: 'en' tells Google that the original page language is English
+Setting pageLanguage: 'en' indicates that the original content of the page is written in English.
+The widget then allows users to select their preferred translation language.

-Users can then choose any supported language from the dropdown menu

-👤 User Interaction
+User Interaction

-Once loaded, the Google Translate widget appears at the top of the page.
-Users can:

-Choose their preferred language

-Instantly translate the full page content

-Switch languages at any time

-This dramatically improves usability for international visitors.
+The Google Translate widget provides a dropdown menu containing multiple languages.
+Once a user selects a language, the page content is automatically translated.
+This makes the site more accessible for users who do not speak English and enables broader usability.

-✅ Results and Benefits
+Results and Benefits
 Accessibility

-Non-English speakers can now easily access the page, improving inclusivity.
+Users who speak other languages can interact with the content more easily.

 Global Reach

-The site becomes usable by a broader international audience.

-User-Friendly Interface

-The centered, easy-to-access widget ensures a smooth experience.
+The translation feature makes the site more inclusive and suitable for visitors from different parts of the world.

+Ease of Use

+The translation widget is positioned clearly and can be accessed without interfering with the rest of the page.

-This integration supports the goal of making the site welcoming and accessible to users regardless of language barriers.
+The integration of the Google Translate API supports the goal of creating a more inclusive and user-friendly environment.

-🔗 Links
+Links

-🌐 Live Page:
+Live page:
 https://chukwukaj.github.io/Playing_with_API_summative/

-🎥 Demo Video:
+Demo video:
 https://drive.google.com/file/d/1JksM91RHvO0SOVE6HQw2XHnqkhibD6yJ/view?usp=drive_link